snaeimi/REWET/README.md

 # REWET

-REstoration of Water after Event Tool (REWET) is a tool for the simulation of functionality in water distribution networks after natural hazard events.
-It is designed to support any network with the state-of-art hydraulic simulation capabilities and damage modeling in mind.
+REstoration of Water after Event Tool (REWET) is a tool for simulating the functionality of water distribution networks after natural hazard events.
+It is designed to support any network with state-of-the-art hydraulic simulation capabilities and damage modeling.

 ## Installation

-The current release of REWET (V0.15.2) only support Windows AMD64 systems right now.
-Version for running on Linux and MacOS will be available on the next versions.
-REWET is also integrated into [NHERI SimCenter R2D tool](https://simcenter.designsafe-ci.org/research-tools/r2dtool/) which supports Windows and MacOS.
+The current release of REWET (V0.2.0-Alpha.1) supports Windows and MacOS.
+The repository version also supports Linux AMD64.
+In the next version (V0.2.0-Alpha.2), Linux support will be added to the release.

-### 1. Dependecies and Virtual Enviroment
+### 1. Dependencies and Virtual Environment

-To install the package, first intall the depencies.
-Usung a vitual enviroment using [Python virtual enviroment](https://docs.python.org/3/library/venv.html) or [Anaconda](https://www.anaconda.com) is prescribed.
+To install the package, first install the dependencies.
+Using a virtual environment with [Python virtual environment](https://docs.python.org/3/library/venv.html) or [Anaconda](https://www.anaconda.com) is recommended.

-[!NOTE]
+> [!NOTE]
-We leave making a virual enviroment and activating it to teh users.
-The links provided above are sufficient for leanring knowhow.
+> We leave creating and activating a virtual environment to the users.
+The links provided above are sufficient for learning how to do so.

 ### 2. Install

-### 2.1 Downlaod teh code
+#### 2.1 Download the Code

-After activating the virtual enviroment, one can use GIT to clone the REWET's repository by typing the following and change the current directory to the cloned repository:
+After activating the virtual environment, use GIT to clone REWET's repository and change the current directory to the cloned repository:

 ```bash
 git clone https://github.com/snaeimi/REWET.git
 cd REWET

 ```
- or alternatiovely download teh code and unzip teh file from the [project](https://github.com/snaeimi/rewet) Github and change the current directory to the decompressed directory.
+Alternatively, download the code and unzip the file from the project GitHub and change the current directory to the decompressed directory.

 ### 2.2 Install from Local